noracares and 24-hour care: a revolution in care - the interview

 "I remember the desperate search for a qualified nurse," says Nora.
 "Most of the offers were expensive, and it often remained unclear whether the caregiver would really suit us."

-Nora had already gained some experience in the care sector at this point and therefore wanted to support her friend not only emotionally.
-They supported her in her search for a carer: "An agency was out of the question for cost reasons and the newspaper advertisements sometimes delivered very dubious results - no direct contact details, no CV, no diplomas or certificates of training," explains the Linz native.
+Nora had already gained some experience in the care sector at this point and therefore wanted to support her friend in more ways than just emotionally.
+They supported her in her search for a carer: "An agency was out of the question for cost reasons and the newspaper advertisements sometimes provided very dubious results - no direct contact details, no CV, no diplomas or certificates of training," explains the Linz native.
 "We also had little luck online.
 The portals were either not specialized in the care sector or were just as dubious as the newspaper advertisements."

-"If I find myself unexpectedly and unprepared in the position of needing hourly care or 24-hour care at home, but my financial means are limited, I face almost insurmountable problems," says Nora.
+"If I unexpectedly and unprepared find myself in the position of needing hourly care or 24-hour care at home, but my financial resources are limited, I face almost insurmountable problems," says Nora.

 The "birth" of noracares

-"I thought to myself: That must work better.
+"I thought to myself: There must be a better way.
 The more experience my friend and I gained, the clearer the image of a company manifested itself in me that would make it much easier for people in a similar situation to cope," says Nora.
 That moment changed everything: the idea for noracares was born.

 During the search, Nora came across numerous other challenges that many of those affected are familiar with: The caregivers were not chosen themselves - instead, the agency simply sends someone, which is a huge hurdle for many.
 It's difficult to build up sympathy and trust if you can't get to know the caregiver in advance.
 But not only for the caregivers, but the situation was also often difficult for the nursing staff: "The nursing staff are in a similar situation.
 In addition to this lack of exchange, they also often have to contend with unfair pay," says Nora.

-"I wanted to find a solution for my friend where she and the care case really had a say and knew who was coming into the house," explains Nora.There was a lack of transparency and security, which was a huge burden for families.
+"I wanted to find a solution for my friend where she and the care case really have a say and know who is coming into the house," explains Nora.There was a lack of transparency and security, which was a huge burden for families.

-These were the decisive reasons why the founder wanted to create a new approach with noracares: "We focus on the independent search.
+These were the key reasons why the founder wanted to create a new approach with noracares: "We focus on the independent search.
 With agencies, a person mediates between the person looking for care and the caregiver.
 With us, this intermediate step is eliminated.
-All you have to do is register and our intelligent matching system will suggest the right person," explains Nora.
+All you have to do is register and our intelligent matching system will suggest the right person for you," explains Nora.

-This is how noracares sets new standards in care
+How noracares is setting new standards in care

-"This creates more transparency in the search.
-You have much more of a say and can see at first glance or at the latest when getting to know each other via video chat whether the person suits me and my needs," says the founder.
+"This will create more transparency in the search.
+You have much more say and can see at first glance, or at the latest when getting to know each other via video chat, whether the person suits me and my needs," says the founder.
 "Only when both sides are convinced of the other's requirements or expertise do we start working together.
 This gives us a completely new approach to the whole topic of care."

 The features at a glance: